-The following faculty will be interviewing applicants for Fall 2017 admission: Patricia Brennan, Sherryl Goodman, Rohan Palmer, Scott Lilienfeld, Michael Treadway, and Irwin Waldman.
+The following faculty will be interviewing applicants for Fall 2018 admission: Patricia Brennan, Linda Craighead, Rohan Palmer, Michael Treadway, and Irwin Waldman.
 The number of applicants we will be able to accept will be determined by the amount of funding available at the time offers are made.
 Each faculty member will review the folders of any student who designates them as a potential mentor so you do not need to contact the faculty member directly.

 NOTE: Other faculty members, except those listed above, are NOT considering applications this year.